 Treat your email marketing list, and plan an effective, relevant, and non-intrusive email campaign.

-Personalize your emails, and don’t always make a hard sales pitch or a repetitive offer.
+Personalize your emails, and don’t always make a hard sales pitch or repetitive offer.

-The financial services thrust is based on relationship building, so make your emails work that way.
-Open lines of communication to respond to you and make inquiries.
+Trust in the financial services industry is largely based on relationship building, so make your emails work that way.

 7. Social media marketing

-Social media marketing is the heart of engagement, and with efficiently managed platforms, you can optimize your online visibility.
+Social media marketing is the heart of engagement, and you can optimize your online visibility with efficiently managed platforms.

 Don’t be overwhelmed by the many forms of social media.

-After all, if you are managing a single financial services brand, your content should be consistent but just executed or tweaked slightly depending on the platform and target market.
+After all, if you are managing a single financial services brand, your content should be consistent, executed, and tweaked slightly depending on the platform and target market.

 Consider an official Facebook and Instagram account for your informational, social, advice, and other content.

-A roster of media (gif, image, video) will keep the attention.
-Sharing news or blog posts from Facebook is a quick way to get website or YouTube visits.
+A roster of media (gif, image, video) will keep your followers attention.
+Sharing news or blog posts from Facebook is a quick way to get YouTube and website visitors.

-Twitter posts can mirror what’s on Facebook, and can reach people who are not on Facebook.
+Your social media posts from Twitter can mirror what’s on Facebook and can reach people who are not on Facebook.